Ramuneid/1.2-Support-in-Lithuania/README.md

 - Power BI Desktop
 - Power BI Service
+- Power BI App
 - Power Query
 - DAX
 - Python
 - Public APIs
-- Power BI App

 ## Data Analysis Workflow

 ### 1. Goal Setting and Research Questions

-The project started with defining the aim of the analysis and formulating key questions to guide the exploration:
+The project started with defining the analytical goal and formulating questions to guide the exploration:

 - Who are the main recipients of 1.2% support in Lithuania?
-- How is 1.2% support distributed among recipients?
+- How is support distributed among recipients?
 - How has the distribution changed between 2020 and 2024?
 - Are the largest recipients becoming stronger over time?
 - Who may be left behind in the competition for support?

 ### 2. Data Extraction

-Data was collected from publicly available sources using three different approaches: **Python web scraping, public APIs, and direct web data connections in Power Query**.
+Data was collected from publicly available sources using three approaches: **Python web scraping, public APIs, and direct web data connections in Power Query**.

-A key design principle of the extraction process was to **prioritise direct connections to original data sources wherever possible**.
-Rather than relying on manually downloaded and locally stored files, Power Query was connected directly to public APIs and web-hosted datasets.
+A key design principle was to **prioritise direct connections to original data sources wherever possible**.
+Instead of relying on manually downloaded and locally stored files, Power Query was connected directly to public APIs and web-hosted datasets.

-This approach was chosen to make the data pipeline **repeatable, refreshable, and less dependent on manual intervention**.
-When data changes at a connected source, Power BI can retrieve the updated data during refresh and automatically reapply the existing Power Query transformation steps.
+This was intended to make the pipeline **repeatable, refreshable, and less dependent on manual intervention**.
+When a connected source changes, Power BI can retrieve the updated data during refresh and reapply the existing transformation steps.

-The overall extraction approach can be summarised as:
+The overall extraction workflow is:

 `Original source` → `Direct connection` → `Automated retrieval` → `Power Query transformations` → `Data model` → `Power BI report`

-Where a direct structured source was not available, Python web scraping was used to collect and enrich additional organisation-level information.
+Where a suitable structured source was not available, Python web scraping was used to collect and enrich additional organisation-level information.

 #### Python Web Scraping

-A Python scraping script was developed to collect additional information about support recipients that was not available in the main dataset.
+A Python scraping script was developed to collect recipient information that was not available in the main support dataset.

-The script uses a structured workflow to identify organisations by company code, retrieve their public profile pages, extract selected attributes, validate the results, and write the enriched data back to CSV.
+The script identifies organisations by company code, retrieves their public profile pages, extracts selected attributes, validates the results, and writes the enriched data back to CSV.

 The main technical steps were:

-1. **Loading and filtering input data** – the script reads an existing CSV file, selects only records that require additional lookup, normalises company codes, and removes duplicate targets before scraping.
+1. **Load and filter input data**
+   Read the existing CSV, select records requiring additional lookup, normalise company codes, and remove duplicate targets.

-2. **Building resilient HTTP requests** – a reusable `requests.Session` is configured with automatic retries for temporary HTTP errors such as `429`, `500`, `502`, `503`, and `504`.
+2. **Build resilient HTTP requests**
+   Configure a reusable `requests.Session` with retries for temporary HTTP errors such as `429`, `500`, `502`, `503`, and `504`.
 Randomised request headers and delays are also used between requests.

-A retry strategy helps the scraping process handle temporary network or server failures without stopping the entire workflow:
+A retry strategy helps the process recover from temporary network or server failures without stopping the entire workflow:

 ```python
 retry_strategy = Retry(